March 2, 2015

 “I have a question then: what is the center of the universe?”

-“Typically by age, class, and species.
-One water-affinity student must learn to manipulate bodies of water, creating floods, directing small streams to farmland, making rain fall, pulling the salt from sea water, or shooting a lance of ice through an attacker’s chest; while an air-affinity must learn to bend the air around them to fly or to attack, how to cut off the air an enemy breathes if they wish it.
-The earth-affinity must shake the very ground they stand upon and create chasms and mountains, and fire-affinity must control the power and intensity of the flame, learning both the peaceful warmth and the devastation a fire can provide.”
+“Typically by age, class, species, and affinity.
+A water-affinity student must learn to manipulate bodies of water, creating floods, directing small streams to farmland, making rain fall, pulling the salt from sea water, or shooting a lance of ice through an attacker’s chest; while an air-affinity must learn to bend the air around them to fly or to attack, and how to cut off the air an enemy breathes if they wish it.
+The earth-affinity students must shake the very ground they stand upon and create chasms and mountains, and those with fire-affinities must control the power and intensity of the flame, learning both the peaceful warmth and the devastation a fire can provide.”

 “You’re a dragon.
 Wouldn’t you have to be in both classes?
 Water and air?”

 “You said the students were sorted by class.
 You meant by social standing?”
 Valon asked, narrowing his eyes.
-Alexei nodded once, on edge from the angry waves he felt travelling through their bond.
+Alexei nodded once, on edge from the irritated waves he felt traveling through their bond.